kshaq777/employee-directory/README.md

 ```

 ## Areas to Improve
-* Refine searches using number to only include certain columns
+* Refine searches using number to only include columns shown on table, rather than all in the user object
 * Expand sorting capabilities
-* Change sort icon based on direction

 ## Questions